asztalosdani/pypeclub.github.io/docs/admin_install.md

  If you need to install PowerShell or update it, please refer to:
  [Installing powershell on windows](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6)

-### Xcode CLT (on Mac only)

-Pype need **Xcode Command Line Tools** installed to provide its tools and be able to install its dependencies via pythons `pip` command.
-Those will be downloaded and installed automatically if needed.

 ### Other
 :::warning Linux headless server
 If you need to run Pype's **ftrack event server** on headless linux server, be aware that due Qt dependencies, you'll need to install OpenGL support there even if server doesn't have any real use for it.